 We have established valuation allowances to reduce our deferred tax assets to an amount that is more likely than not to be realized.
 Our ability to utilize our deferred tax assets depends in part upon our ability to generate future taxable income during the periods in which these temporary differences reverse or our ability to carry back any losses created by the deduction of these temporary differences.
 We expect to realize these assets over an extended period.
 If we are unable to generate sufficient future taxable income in the U.S. and certain foreign jurisdictions, or if there is a significant change in the time period within which the underlying temporary differences become taxable or deductible, we could be required to increase our valuation allowances against our deferred tax assets.

-Our tax benefit with respect to the Settlement agreement may be significantly reduced resulting in an increased tax expense if the funding of the Settlement agreement occurs later than 2013 or the price of our common stock at the time we fund the Settlement agreement is less than \$17.86 per share.
-These conditions could result in a significant increase in our effective tax rate and could have a material adverse effect on our consolidated results of operations in the periods in which these conditions occur.
-For example, a delay in funding the Settlement agreement until 2014, could require us to increase our valuation allowance, resulting in an increased tax expense of as much as \$50 million in 2013.
+Our tax benefit with respect to the Settlement agreement may be significantly reduced resulting in an increased tax expense if we do not fund a significant portion of the Settlement agreement before the end of 2013 or the price of our common stock at the time we fund the Settlement agreement is less than \$17.86 per share.
+As described in connection with the "Settlement Agreement and Related Costs" portion of the "Material Commitments and Contingencies" section of the "Liquidity and Capital Resources" discussion, these conditions could result in a significant increase in our effective tax rate and could have a material adverse effect on our consolidated financial position and results of operations in the periods in which these conditions occur.
+For example, a delay in funding a significant portion of the Settlement agreement until 2014, could require us to increase our valuation allowance, resulting in an increased tax expense of as much as \$50 million in 2013.
 In addition, changes in statutory tax rates or other new legislation or regulation may change our deferred tax assets or liability balances, with an either favorable or unfavorable impact on our effective tax rate.